Maximum of the characteristic polynomial of the Ginibre ensemble

 \section{Gaussian approximation}

 In this section, we turn to the proof of our main asymptotic result: Proposition~\ref{thm:exp}.
-Our proof relies on the so called \emph{Ward's identity} or \emph{loop equation} which have already been used in \cite{AHM15} and \cite{BBNY17, BBNY} to study the fluctuations of linear statistics of eigenvalues of random normal matrices and two--dimensional Coulomb gases respectively.
-For completeness, we provide a detailed proof of the Ward's identity that we use in Section~\ref{sect:Ward}.
-Then, to show that the error terms in Ward's identity are small, we relie on the determinantal structure of the Ginibre ensemble after we make a small perturbation of the potential $Q$ and on a local approximation of the correlation kernel (see Proposition~\ref{prop:approx} below) that we obtain in Section~\ref{sect:approx} by using the method from \cite{AHM15}.
-Using this approximation, we show that the error terms are indeed negligible as $N\to+\infty$ in Sections \ref{sect:est}--\ref{sect:error3}.
-Finally, we give the proof of Proposition~\ref{thm:exp} in Section~\ref{sect:proof} by using an classical argument introduced by Johansson \cite{Johansson98} to prove a CLT for $\beta$--ensembles on $\R$.
-Before starting, we need to introduce further notations.
+Its proof relies on the so-called \emph{Ward's identity} or \emph{loop equation} which have already been used in \cite{AHM15} as well as \cite{BBNY17, BBNY19} to study the fluctuations of linear statistics of eigenvalues of random normal matrices and two--dimensional Coulomb gases respectively.
+For completeness, we provide a detailed proof of the loop equation that we use in Section~\ref{sect:Ward}.
+Then, to show that the error terms in this equation are small, we rely on the determinantal structure of the ensemble obtained after making a small perturbation of the potential $Q$ and on a local approximation of its correlation kernel (see Proposition~\ref{prop:approx} below).
+This approximation is justified in Section~\ref{sect:approx} based on the method from \cite{AHM15} and we use it to prove that the error terms are indeed negligible as $N\to+\infty$ in Sections \ref{sect:est}--\ref{sect:error3}.
+Finally, we finish the proof of Proposition~\ref{thm:exp} in Section~\ref{sect:proof} by using a classical argument introduced by Johansson \cite{Johansson98} to prove a CLT for linear statistics of $\beta$-ensembles on $\R$.
+Before starting our analysis, we need to introduce further notations.